Shire of Sherwood: Lodges

-Sporting Clubs
+Sporting clubs

-The Brisbane Golf Club, the first sporting club in the Sherwood Shire was organized in a meeting of city businessmen held in the A.M.P. chambers in 1896.
+The Brisbane Golf Club, the first sporting club in the Sherwood Shire was organised in a meeting of city businessmen held in the A.M.P. chambers in 1896.
 The club built a 9-hole course at Chelmer between the railway line and river.
 The Brisbane Golf Club became the first golf club in Queensland.
 To enlarge the playing area to 18 holes, the club moved from the shire to Yeerongpilly, where it is presently situated.
 The original clubhouse still stands on Honour Avenue opposite the Chelmer Railway Station.

 The Oxley Electorate Sailing Club when formed in 1902, chose the reach of the Brisbane River at Chelmer east as its sailing area.
 The club catered for all classes of craft until the 1920s, when it limited competition to 14-foot sharpies.
-By 1921, senior office-bearers included Augustus Cecil Elphinstone of Corinda, representing the Oxley Electorate in the Legislative Assembly, and solicitors John Cannan junior and Arthur Baynes, both of Chelmer.
+By 1921, senior office-bearers included Augustus Cecil Elphinstone of Corinda, representing the Oxley Electorate in the Queensland Legislative Assembly, and solicitors John Cannan junior and Arthur Baynes, both of Chelmer.

 Horse racing was introduced in the 1860s, on a course in the grounds of the Oxley hotel.
 Racing was intermittent, drawing entries from Ipswich and the Nerang and Logan River areas.
 A 1910 picnic race programme consisted of foot races, swimming events in Oxley Creek.
 During World War 1, horse races were staged at Oxley in aid of the Red Cross.

 In the mid-1890s, a cricket club the Sherwood Forest Cricket Club, drew local support.
 The Corinda Cricket Club functioned briefly in the early 1900s and by 1920 another cricket club, the Sherwood Cricket Club, attracted players from the shire community.
 During 1921, the Western Suburbs Electorate Cricket Club entered the Queensland Cricket Associations fixtures with its territory embracing both the Taringa and Sherwood Shires.
 Local players were Sherwood cinema owner Barney Cook, and Corinda resident and city auctioneer, Roger Hartigan.

 Thomas Hall introduced athletics to the area in the early 1900s with neighbour, John Beal, an accountant in the Lands Department.
 Hall led a committee supporting the Oxley Electorate Amateur Athletic Club.
 The Chelmer Lacrosse Club after World War 1 entered two teams in the Brisbane competition.